1990s in music: Pop

-Puerto Rico became a merengue stronghold in the early 1990s, with acts such as Elvis Crespo, Olga Tañon and Grupo Mania topping the charts throughout Latin America.
+Puerto Rico became a merengue stronghold in the early 1990s, with acts such as Elvis Crespo, Olga Tañón and Grupo Manía topping the charts throughout Latin America.

 Latin boys band and vocal pop groups were storming up the charts in Mexico and Central America.
 Mexican boy band Magneto spawned hits in the early 1990s but split in 1996.
 In 1995, their successors, Mercurio continued making top hits like Bye Bye Baby and Explota Corazón.
 MDO, a Puerto Rican boy band also hoarded the charts with songs like No Puedo Olvidarme de Ti.
 Mexican pop groups Onda Vaselina and Kabah spanned several hits in the Latin American charts and made history in the Mexican charts.
 Jeans, Mexican pop girl group rose to fame in late 1996 and 1997 and continued until the 2000s.

 Then-21-year-old singer Luis Miguel rediscovered the bolero circa 1991, echoing back to the trios of the 1940s with his album Romance, making him the biggest international Latin star until the late 1990s.

 From early to mid-1990s successful acts such as Selena Quintanilla-Pérez, Thalía, Lynda Thomas, Chayanne, Paulina Rubio and arguably the most successful and influential, Gloria Trevi, became the first 1990s music idols in Latin America, subsequently appeared other successful singers and pop groups, including No Mercy, Shakira, Fey and Enrique Iglesias, they also achieved international success.

 Colombian rock singer Shakira, Puerto Rican-American actress Jennifer Lopez, and Spanish singer Enrique Iglesias began to rise into the top of the pop charts by the end of the decade, following Selena's assassination.

 Ricky Martin eclipsed Luis Miguel as the top Latin star when he performed "The Cup of Life" during the 1999 Grammy Awards, earning him the award for Best Latin Pop Performance.
-He released his English-language debut album less than half a year later, which featured the international hit, opening track "Livin' La Vida Loca".
+He released his English-language debut album less than half a year later, which featured the international hit, opening track "Livin' la Vida Loca".